Out on Campus - LGBTQ Community

 - How are roommates assigned and will my roommate be supportive?

 - First year students will complete their housing application online, noting their housing preferences.
 Roommate matching occurs randomly through our assignments system based on individuals’ answers to our values-based questions.
-Roommates are paired by biological sex.
-However, there will be a section on the application (page 4) asking for you to identify if you wish to be assigned with a roommate whose biological sex does not match your own, if that is most comfortable and appropriate for you based on your identity.
+Roommates are paired by gender.
+However, there will be a section on the application (page 4) asking for you to identify if you wish to be assigned with a roommate whose gender may not match your own, if that is most comfortable and appropriate for you based on your identity.
 Students are also invited to note if they are an LGBTQ+ Ally.
 UNH Housing will take care to assign all students who note interest in GIH.
 Many successful roommate matches and friendships have been born this way.
 Residential Life has an inclusive and devoted staff of Hall Directors and Resident Asisstants to help mediate in instances of roommate conflicts.

 - What campus resources exist to support LGBTQ students?